-- j.
+j.
 Under U.S. GAAP and IFRS, firms must use the accrual basis of accounting when measuring net income.
 Firms usually recognize revenue at the time of sale of goods and services, not necessarily when they receive cash from customers.
-Regardless of when they expend cash, firms attempt to match expenses with associated revenues.
-The accrual basis gives a better indication of a firm's operating performance than the cash basis does because of the matching of inputs and outputs.
-The statement of cash flows reports the amount of cash received from customers net of amounts paid to suppliers of goods and services. - k.
+Regardless of when they expend cash, firms recognize expenses when they consume assets or incur obligations.
+The accrual basis gives a better indication of a firm's operating performance than the cash basis does because of the recognition of resources generated and consumed in a particular period, apart from the cash flows of the period.
+The operating activities section of the statement of cash flows reports the amount of cash received from customers net of amounts paid to suppliers of goods and services.

+- k.
 Depreciation expense reduces net income but does not require a cash expenditure in the year of the expense recognition.
-The cash effect occurred in the year a firm acquired the property, plant, and equipment; the firm classified the cash outflow as an investing activity in the statement of cash flows at that time.
+The cash outflow occurred in the year a firm acquired the property, plant, and equipment; the firm classified the cash outflow as an investing activity in the statement of cash flows at that time.
 The addition adds back to net income the amount subtracted in calculating earnings for the year. - 1.
-Requirement d in the text says that Nike paid more income taxes during 2009 than it recognized as income tax expense.
-Net income on the first line of the statement of cash flows reflects a subtraction for income tax expense, whereas an additional portion was paid in cash in 2009.
-The additional amount paid in cash but not yet expensed is subtracted from net income in calculating cash from operations. - m.
 Net income on the first line of the statement of cash flows includes revenues recognized each year.
 Nike does not necessarily collect cash each year in an amount exactly equal to revenues.
-It may collect cash during 2009 from sales made in prior years, and it may not collect cash on some sales made in 2009 until later years.
-The subtraction for the increase in accounts receivable means that Nike received less cash than it recognized as sales revenue. - n.
+It may collect cash during 20XX from sales made in prior years, and it may not collect cash on some sales made in 20XX until later years.
+The subtraction for the increase in accounts receivable means that Nike received less cash than it recognized as sales revenue. - m.
 Net income on the first line of the statement of cash flows includes a subtraction for the cost of goods sold during each year.
 Nike will likely purchase a different amount of inventory than it sells.
 An increase in inventories means that Nike purchased more than it sold.
 Thus, the cash outflow for purchases potentially exceeds cost of goods sold and requires a subtraction from net income for the additional cash required.
-Whether additional cash was in fact required in any year depends on the change in accounts payable, discussed next.
+Whether additional cash was in fact required in any year depends on the change in accounts payable, discussed next. - n.
+Accounts payable reflects amounts owed to suppliers for inventory items purchased.
+Purchases of inventory items increase this liability, and cash payments reduce it.
+The adjustment for inventory in Solution m converted cost of goods sold to inventory purchases.
+The adjustment for accounts payable converts purchases to cash payments to suppliers.
+An increase in accounts payable means that Nike purchased more than its cash payments for purchases.
+Thus, the adjustments for the change in inventories and the change in accounts payable convert cost of goods sold included in net income to cash payments to suppliers for inventory items. - o.
+The big drop in cash flows provided by operations from 2015 to 2016 appears to be driven primarily by changes in accounts payable, accrued liabilities, and income taxes payable.
+In fiscal 2015, those accounts were a source of \$1,237 million in cash flows for Nike, whereas they were a use of \$889 million in fiscal 2016. - p.
+Nike's primary financing activities during fiscal 2014, 2015, and 2016 involve distributing cash to shareholders through dividend payments and share repurchases.
+In aggregate over this period, Nike used a total of \$8,400 million in cash for share repurchases and a total of \$2,720 million in cash for dividend payments.